gentzkow/template_archive/README.md

 ## User Configuration
 `config_user.yaml` contains settings and metadata such as local paths that are specific to an individual user and thus should not be committed to Git.
 For this repository, this includes local paths to [external dependencies](https://github.com/gentzkow/template/wiki/External-Dependencies) as well as executable names for locally installed software.

 Required applications may be set up for command line usage on your computer with a different executable name from the default.
 If so, specify the correct executable name in `config_user.yaml`.
-This configuration step is explained further in the [RA manual](https://github.com/gentzkow/template/wiki/Repository-Structure#Configuration-Files).
+This configuration step is explained further in the [repo wiki](https://github.com/gentzkow/template/wiki/Repository-Structure#Configuration-Files).

 ## Windows Differences
 The instructions above are for Linux and Mac users.
 However, with just a handful of small tweaks, this repo can also work on Windows.

 If you are using Windows, you may need to run certain bash commands in administrator mode due to permission errors.
 To do so, open your terminal by right clicking and selecting `Run as administrator`.
-To set administrator mode on permanently, refer to the [RA manual](https://github.com/gentzkow/template/wiki/Repository-Usage#Administrator-Mode).
+To set administrator mode on permanently, refer to the [repo wiki](https://github.com/gentzkow/template/wiki/Repository-Usage#Administrator-Mode).

 The executable names are likely to differ on your computer if you are using Windows.
 Executable names for Windows will typically look like the following: